itay7373/OmegaSudoku/README.md

 **Error Handling:**
 If the solver can not solve your board for any reason, it will provide a detailed explanation.
-> **Note:** For detailed explanations of the functions and logic, please refer to the documentation inside the code.

 ## Algorithm & Optimization
 The solver utilizes a Backtracking algorithm, enhanced with several advanced heuristics and techniques to achieve high performance: